spinnaker/spinnaker.io/content/en/docs/reference/pipeline/stages/_index.md

 ### Deploy
 Deploy the previously baked or found image using the specified deployment strategy.
-Spinnaker provides built-in support for both red/black (also known as blue/green) and Highlander deployment strategies.
+Spinnaker provides built-in support for both blue/green (formerly known as red/black) and Highlander deployment strategies.
 You can also choose to deploy with no impact on existing Server Groups, or build your own custom deployment strategy.

 ### Destroy Server Group
 Delete a Server Group and its resources from the specified Cluster.
 You must